rlindentsieni/portfolio_web/README.md

 # portfolio_web
-This is my online profile with resume.
+This is my online profile CV.